vcsjones/vcsjones.dev/_posts/2016-12-05-dotnet-core-ci-with-surf.md

 and I don't have anything complex set up.
 If the container instance starts misbehaving, I can terminate it and let another takes its place.
 Having everything in a container also means my whole build environment is portable.
-I can do `docker run <instance> surf-build -s <sha> -r <repo>` to run my surf build locally, the same way the CI server would, before I open a pull request.

 [1]: https://github.com/surf-build/surf/